 When two camps collide.

-It’s a question of honour for us to kindle the peace pipe and say that there is no battle, which would immediately refute our own title.
+It’s a question of honour for us to kindle the peace pipe and say that there is no battle, which would immediately disprove our own title.

-What is happening and what is one to make of this?
-Move on and you will understand everything.
+What is happening and what to do about it?
+Move on and you’ll understand.

-Competition or confrontation always adds piquancy and drive to any even the calmest comparative analysis, which was not initially aimed at identifying an imaginary winner.
-But the drive is felt only for the time being, or rather until the moment when the reader does not realize how subjective the reasoning of the author of the article is and how obvious his or her adherence to a particular side is, despite attempts to disguise everything as objectivity.
+Competition or confrontation always adds spice and drive to any, even the most calm comparative analysis, which was not originally aimed at identifying an imaginary winner.
+But the drive is felt only for the time being, or rather until the moment when the reader does not realize how subjective the reasoning of the author of the article is and how obvious their commitment to one side or another is.
+Despite attempts to disguise everything as objectivity.

-What we are definitely not going to do is butt heads of 2D and 3D animation adherents.
-We’ll just talk about these two fundamental types of animation in a soft narrative form and explain why both the flat (almost like Terry Pratchett’s Discworld) and volumetric worlds have equal rights to exist.
+What we are definitely not going to do is butt heads with 2D and 3D animation adepts.
+We will just talk about these two fundamental types of animation in a soft narrative way and explain why both flat (almost like Terry Pratchett’s Flat World) and 3D world have equal rights to exist.

 Which is Better, 2D or 3D Animation?